Kitware/tangelo/README.md

 we've been contributing to open-source software for 15 years and counting, and want to make Tangelo as useful to as many as possible.

-# Acknowledgement
+## Acknowledgement

-Tangelo development is sponsored by the Air Force Research Laboratory and DARPA.
+Tangelo development is sponsored by the Air Force Research Laboratory and DARPA XDATA program.